European Economic Integration

-Ferran Brunet (1953) is Ph.D. in Economics (1985) and Associated Professor of Applied Economics.
+Ferran Brunet (1953) has a Ph.D. in Economics (1985) and is an Associate Professor of Applied Economics.
 He teaches and researches on European Integration.
 He has researched on European Economy, Economic Policy, Public Finance, Urban Renewal, and Economic Dynamics.
 He has published 40 papers and 12 books, among them a reference textbook (Curso de Integración Europea, Madrid, Alianza, 2nd ed.
 2010) as well as a classic on the Olympics (Economy of the Barcelona Olympic Games, Lausanne, International Olympic Committee, 1994).
-Currently he is working on the new European Economic Governance, Regulatory Quality, Competition Deficit, Imbalances, Competitiveness, Structural Reforms, and the European Model.
+He is currently working on the new European Economic Governance, Regulatory Quality, Competition Deficit, Imbalances, Competitiveness, Structural Reforms, and the European Model.

 This Course attempts to learn about the European Union, its politics, economics and challenges.
 The objectives of the Course are:

 - To understand the fundamentals of the European integration process.